1. Overview of Policy

 9. DISCLOSURE OF PERSONAL INFORMATION OVERSEAS

 We may disclose your personal information to recipients located outside Australia that provide services to us.
-For example, we may disclose your personal information to third parties who are located in countries like Singapore, the United States of America, Hong Kong, Germany and India, who provide cloud and data storage services, IT support services and other third party services to us.
+For example, we may disclose your personal information to third parties who are located in countries like Singapore, the United States of America, Hong Kong, Germany, the Netherlands, Belgium and India, who provide cloud and data storage services, IT support services and other third party services to us.
 When you communicate with us through a social network service such as Facebook, Twitter, Snapchat, the social network provider and its partners may collect and hold your personal information overseas.

 However, we only disclose personal information to an overseas recipient if: